Sunaina715Sharma/Stats_learning/README.md

 MEASURES OF CENTRAL TENDENCIES-
 MEAN :: The arithmetic mean is the average of all the data points.If there are n number of observations and xi is the ith observation, then mean is:
-Mean = sum of all the observations/ total numbers of observations
+Mean = sum of all the observations/ total numbers of observations MEDIAN :: Median is the middle value that divides the data into two equal parts once it sorts the data in ascending order.